COVID-19 (Coronavirus) Updates

 This is to make sure people have enough space to spread out to prevent overcrowding.
 If a bus has 20/30 passengers (depending on size of bus) it will not pick up new passengers until someone exits.
 We’ll try to adjust service if buses are consistently full, but you may want to leave extra time for your trip.

-LTD has installed signage on seats throughout the buses, indicating to not sit there in order to promote social distancing.
+LTD has installed signage on windows throughout the buses, to promote social distancing.

 Sanitizing buses and facilities